 The Aquos sense SHV40 has a top-mounted 3.5-mm earphone jack.

 The Aquos sense SHV40 is offered in four colour options: opal-green, silky-white, misty-pink, and velvet-black.
+Starting from mid-June 2018, a new colour will be available: noble-red.

 Only registered, logged in and activated users can post comments!